Event You Are Here Too: Angel Grindr and Ari Angkasa

 6:30pm

-Tay Haggarty (aka Angel Grindr) is a Magandjin (Brisbane) based artist making at the intersections of performance, video and sculpture.
-Their practice is interested in queer abstraction and explores how reductive forms can be used as an open field to reflect upon personal and shared queer experience.
-The sculptural materials or props used are frequently industrial or ready-made and their work is often collaborative, minimal and site specific.
-During performance they often use angle grinding stunts to pay homage to the handy leather bound butches who came before them.
+• Tay Haggarty (aka Angel Grindr), from Meanjin/Brisbane, works at the intersections of performance, video, and sculpture.
+They are interested in queer abstraction and using reductive forms to reflect on personal and shared queer experience.
+Their sculptural materials or props are frequently industrial or readymade, and their work collaborative, minimal, and site specific.
+In performance, their angle-grinding stunts pay homage to the handy leather-bound butches who came before them.

-Ari Angkasa is an octo modal artist: filmmaker, performer, director, writer, theorist, impersonator, comedienne, and fish.
-With a penchant for the surreal and absurd, Ari imbues humour in her works to interrogate the statecraft of art and aesthetics in an increasingly atomised world.
-Ari holds a BA in Sociology and a BFA (Honours) from Monash University and has exhibited widely with recent works showing at Queer East Film Festival London, Abbotsford Convent, and Storage Bangkok.
-In 2024 she was shortlisted for the Incinerator Art Award for Social Change.
+Ari Angkasa is a filmmaker, performer, director, writer, theorist, impersonator, comedienne, and fish from Naarm/Melbourne.
+With a penchant for the surreal and absurd, she uses humour to interrogate the statecraft of art and aesthetics in an increasingly atomised world.
+She recently exhibited at Queer East Film Festival, London; Abbotsford Convent; and Storage Bangkok.
+In 2024, she was shortlisted for the Incinerator Art Award for Social Change.

-Tay Haggarty performing at 'Queer Nu Werk' 2021 at Performance Space, Gadigal/Sydney.
-Photo Joseph Mayers.
+Tay Haggarty, at 'Queer Nu Werk', Performance Space, Gadigal/Sydney, 2021.
+Photo: Joseph Mayers.

 Related Exhibition